 Date: December 20, 2022

 Location: United States

 Champion: Unofficial Event.
 No Sponsor.

-A few nights before Christmas is Go Caroling Day.
-Caroling, or house-visiting wassail (wassailing), is an English oral tradition of singing songs and walking the neighborhood, (or getting drunk in an orchard to promote a good harvest).
+Caroling, or house-visiting wassail (wassailing), is an English oral tradition of singing songs and walking the neighborhood (or getting drunk in an orchard to promote a good harvest).
 It is passed down from generation to generation.
 The original word, wassailing, is derived from the Old Norse "ves heill," or "to your health/luck/happiness."
 Hard cider, mead, or ale usually played a part in traditional wassailing, with a drink traded for the song.
 Today, children are the most common carolers, so there is rarely alcohol.